Akshata-Nayak/databricks-assets-bundles/README.md

 - **Purpose:** Templated Deletion File
 - **Functionality:**
   - Forms part of the configuration for deleting resources created by Databricks bundles.

+### ```manage_dab.sh```
+- **Purpose:** Handles deployment and cleanup tasks for Databricks Asset Bundles based on the specified environment.
+- **Functionality:**
+  - deploy() Function: Manages the deployment process.
+  - destroy() Function: Manages the destruction of resources.
+  - Action Execution: Executes the appropriate function (deploy or destroy) based on the specified ACTION, and runs additional Databricks CLI commands for bundle management.

 ## Authors and Acknowledgments
 - Danny (Databricks SA)